jeanregisser/mediaremotetv-protocol/pairing/README.md

 # Pairing

 The pairing process uses the [SRP protocol](https://en.wikipedia.org/wiki/Secure_Remote_Password_protocol).
-It is similar to the pairing process used in HomeKit.
+The actual process is more or less the same as the one used by HomeKit, so the [HomeKit API reference](https://developer.apple.com/support/homekit-accessory-protocol/) released by Apple is a good read when understading the process.

 It uses `CryptoPairingMessage`.